 Step 4: Summarize the evidence

 Data synthesis consists of tabulation of study characteristics, quality and effects as well as use of statistical methods for exploring differences between studies and combining their effects (meta-analysis).
-Exploration of heterogeneity and its sources should be planned in advance (Step 3).
 If an overall meta-analysis cannot be done, subgroup meta-analysis may be feasible.

 Step 5: Interpret the findings